2023 Austrian Grand Prix - Getting Around Guide

 Practical Information

-- Visas: Austria is a member of the border-free Schengen area in Europe.
+• Visa: Austria is a member of the border-free Schengen area in Europe.
 Most visitors, including citizens from the USA, Canada and Australia, are granted visa-free entry for up to 90 days.
 For more information, see here.

-- Currency: EURO.
+• Currency: Euro.
 ATM's are readily available and credit cards are accepted almost everywhere.

-- Language: German, though English is widely spoken in the service sector and at the Red Bull Ring.
+• Language: German, though English is widely spoken in the service sector and at the Red Bull Ring.
 Nevertheless, installing a translation app on your smartphone is a good idea.

-- Power Sockets: Austria uses the same Type F power sockets as the rest of mainland Europe.
+• Power Sockets: Austria uses the same Type F power sockets as the rest of mainland Europe.
 Bring an adapter if you are travelling from another part of the world.

-- Weather: The Austrian Grand Prix takes place in summer, when temperatures average a high of 25°C (77°F) and low of 14°C (57°F).
-Although warm, sunny weather is common, there's also a good chance of some rainfall, so pack accordingly!
+• Weather: For the Austrian Grand Prix™, temperatures should range from around 25°C (77°F) during the day to 14°C (57°F) at night.
+Sunny weather is common, there's also a good chance of some rainfall, so pack accordingly!

 Arrival & Getting Around